ansys/pyansys-geometry/doc/source/index.rst

         Understand key concepts and approaches for primitives, sketches, and model designs.

+    .. jinja:: main_toctree

+        {% if build_api %}
         .. grid-item-card:: API reference :fa:`book-bookmark`
             :padding: 2 2 2 2
             :link: api/index
             :link-type: doc

             Understand PyAnsys Geometry API endpoints, their capabilities, and how to interact with them programmatically.
+        {% endif %}

+        {% if build_examples %}
         .. grid-item-card:: Examples :fa:`scroll`
             :padding: 2 2 2 2
             :link: examples
             :link-type: doc

             Explore examples that show how to use PyAnsys Geometry to perform many different types of operations.
+        {% endif %}

     .. grid-item-card:: Contribute :fa:`people-group`
         :padding: 2 2 2 2